Respond to incidents on a status page

 - Pick a phase — Investigating, Identified, Monitoring, or Resolved — and write a short, plain-language message.

 - Submit.
-The update appears on the public status page immediately and is emailed to subscribers.
+The update appears on the public status page immediately, as part of the incident's timeline that visitors can read.

-Post as many updates as you need over the life of the incident; they form a timeline.
+Post as many updates as you need over the life of the incident; they build a timeline.

 Attach a postmortem